mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

 the [`MNIST`](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 You can easily do this as follows:

 Let's begin by defining the encoder.
-For this, we will use the `JointLogEncoder` type, which is a simple encoder that takes a `Flux.Chain` for the shared layers between the mean and log-variance layers and two `Flux.Dense` (or `Flux.Chain`) layers for the last layers of the encoder.
+For this, we will use the `JointGaussianLogEncoder` type, which is a simple encoder that takes a `Flux.Chain` for the shared layers between the mean and log-variance layers and two `Flux.Dense` (or `Flux.Chain`) layers for the last layers of the encoder.